nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 A real-time system is one in which time plays an essential role.
 Typically, one or more physical devices external to the computer generate stimuli, and the computer must react appropriately to them within a fixed amount of time.

-Real-time systems are generally categorized as **hard real time**, meaning there are absolute deadlines that must be met—or else!— and **soft real time**, meaning that missing an occasional deadline is undesirable, but nevertheless tolerable.
+Real-time systems are generally categorized as **hard real time**, meaning there are absolute deadlines that must be met and **soft real time**, meaning that missing an occasional deadline is undesirable, but nevertheless tolerable.

 The events that a real-time system may have to respond to can be further categorized as **periodic** (meaning they occur at regular intervals) or **aperiodic** (meaning they occur unpredictably).